garthenor talks seriesUnravel

 Unravel is a community craft experience that celebrates all things yarn and yarn making.
 With all kinds of creativity to inspire makers from our curated marketplace to workshops we also have talks with craft experts as part of our Garthenor Talks Series.

 Take a break from the festival to hear from designers, makers and other craft experts about the projects they're passionate about.
-Talks with our craft experts take place in the long kiln gallery and will be live streamed and recorded for our virtual unravel visitors.
+Talks with our craft experts take place in the long kiln gallery.

 Generously sponsored by Garthenor Organic.

 South East England Fibreshed with Isabella Goggin

 This talk will explore the founding principles of Fibreshed and the development of its affiliates in England and the devolved nations to date.
 Looking at the concept of soil to soil textiles and the steps being taken to work towards creating regional regenerative textile systems.
 It will explore farming for fibre and dye; the obstacles and opportunities we face in building localised textile economies.
 Isabella Goggin has taken the journey from fashion to farming; as a designer and maker in womenswear the ethical dilemmas of the global garment industry led her to seek solutions through land connection.
 Isabella spent four months volunteering at Plaw Hatch, a biodynamic farm and home to the first South East England Fibreshed flock.

 YARNING: Stories from Birmingham with Sara Fowles

 Knitter and textile artist Sara Fowles was commissioned by Craftspace to collect stories on the heritage of yarn, knit and textiles from within Birmingham’s Black community.

 They include her own story of her relationship to knit and yarn; family memories; how she learnt the skills; what knitting means to her and how it became a passion and obsession in her life and work.